kashishpahuja/Employee-Hub-/README.md

-Employee Hub - Project Overview
+Employee Hub - [React JS, Bootstrap CSS, cosmocloud API]
 ## Project Description
 Employee Hub is a comprehensive employee management system built to streamline the process of handling employee records.
 The application allows users to add new employees, view a list of all employees, view detailed information about each employee, edit employee details, and delete employees as needed.